Test and Debug Functions

 See also any additional language-specific test considerations in the following docs:

-You'll want to ensure your Apex code that invokes Functions is properly tested.
+You'll want to ensure your Apex code that invokes your functions is properly tested.
 Functions cannot be invoked in an Apex test.
-A “Function invocations from Apex tests are not supported” exception is thrown if Apex determines that a Function is being invoked during a test.
-Use the FunctionInvokeMock Interface and the MockFunctionInvocationFactory Class to test Apex code that invokes a Function.
+A “Function invocations from Apex tests are not supported” exception is thrown if Apex determines that a function is being invoked during a test.
+Use the FunctionInvokeMock Interface and the MockFunctionInvocationFactory Class to test Apex code that invokes a function.
 See FunctionInvocation Example Implementation for an example of a mocked FunctionInvocation that you can use in tests.

 For general information on writing Apex tests, see Apex Testing.

-For debugging Java Functions, you may need to do some additional configuration in your VS Code.
+For debugging Java functions, you must add some additional configuration in VS Code.
 See Java Functions for more details.